Akwaaba! – Welcome to Accra, Ghana

 Arts Centre

 The Arts Centre showcases Ghanaian crafts including textiles, carvings, jewelry, and artwork.
+It is a popular destination for cultural experiences and authentic handmade souvenirs.

 National Museum